Swimming: King, Peaty, Masse smash world records

 The spiky relationship continued in Budapest with King celebrating her world record wildly and failing to make eye contact with Efimova who had to settle for bronze.

-A disbelieving Peaty, the stand-out male swimmer of these championships, became the first man to dip below 26 seconds in the 50m breaststroke.
+A disbelieving Peaty became the first man to dip below 26 seconds in the 50m breaststroke a day after winning the 100m title.

 By touching in 25.95 seconds, he lowered his record mark from the morning's heats by a massive 0.15 seconds.

-"I was on such a massive high from this morning and it was so hard to ignore the fact that I did a world record in the morning and try to get myself emotionally ready," Peaty told reporters.
+"I was on such a high from this morning and it was so hard to ignore the fact that I did a world record and try to get myself emotionally ready," Peaty told reporters.

 Masse produced an outstanding world-record swim of 58.10 seconds as Australia's quiet world championships continued with Emily Seebohm failing to defend her title.